 If you or a loved one has been involved in an auto accident with an uninsured driver, the expenses could seem overwhelming.
-Let Balams Law Group help you get the compensation you deserve, even in a hit and run case in which the negligent driver leaves the scene and is never identified.
+Let The Balams Firm help you get the compensation you deserve, even in a hit and run case in which the negligent driver leaves the scene and is never identified.
 You should not have to suffer because of the negligence of another driver.

-Balams Law Group represents clients in Fulton, Clayton, Cobb, DeKalb and Gwinnett Counties.
+The Balams Firm represents clients in Fulton, Clayton, Cobb, DeKalb and Gwinnett Counties.